 Build fails with Cannot find module './utils/superhelper'.
-You grep the whole project — the file doesn’t exist.
-Claude Code or Cursor invented an import to a utility it “expected to be there.”
-This is one of the most common LLM failure modes: based on training data and similar-project naming conventions, the model “completes” a plausible-looking path without ever creating the actual file.
-The good news: easy to fix.
-The compiler tells you exactly which line, and there are only two valid fixes — implement it or replace it.
-This article covers the causes, fix templates, and prevention rules.
+You grep the whole project and the file doesn’t exist.
+Claude Code, Cursor, or Codex invented an import to a utility it “expected to be there.”
+Based on training data and similar-project naming conventions, the model completed a plausible-looking path without ever creating the actual file.

 Common causes